jashan05/emp/README.md

 ## Useful commands

- * Run `aws config` to set the credentials for AWS account where the stack needs to be rolled out
+ * `aws config` to set the credentials for AWS account where the stack needs to be rolled out
  * `./cdk-deploy.sh` to run the creation of CDK stack and also build and compile the lambda code
+ * `npm run test` to run test cases.
+ * `npm run coverage` to run test cases and show coverage.